pragneshbarik/semantic-store/README.md

 5. Open a pull request

-> Note: This vector store is intended for small hobby projects and personal use.
+> **Note**: This vector store is intended for small hobby projects and personal use.
 It may not be suitable for large-scale or production environments.